fcruzm95/hexagonal-architecture-test/README.md

 - Show buttons to filter the list by state.
 - Update title or description of a Todo
 - Delete a Todo
+- When the Todo changes the status to Complete it cant be updated.

 ## Suggested Articles
 - [Hexagonal Architecture](https://alistair.cockburn.us/hexagonal-architecture/) - Alistair Cockburn